elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In SSR, dynamic imports are resolved on the server and sent as separate chunks to the client.
-The client then loads these chunks on-demand, improving the overall user experience.<br />
+The client then loads these chunks on-demand, improving the overall user experience.
   </div>
   </div>
 </details>